 Your Treatment Isn’t Working

-If you have taken all prescribed medications, had required surgeries, and undergone your doctor’s entire treatment plan and your medical condition is not improving, it may be a sign that you have been misdiagnosed, or that your doctor has not prescribed the correct treatment plan.
+If you have taken all prescribed medications, had required surgeries, and undergone your doctor’s entire treatment plan, and your medical condition is not improving, it may be a sign that you have been misdiagnosed.
+It might also suggest that your doctor has not given you the correct medication or created the right treatment plan.

 Your Treatment Doesn’t Make Sense With Your Diagnosis